villano-lab/nrCascadeSim/paper/paper.md

 Outputs include energy deposits at each step, total kinetic energy deposits, and ionization energy deposits, making them useful for a variety of applications.

-// *I know discussed whether to cite Nudat2 directly before - but this is what I have for now.*
+% *I know discussed whether to cite Nudat2 directly before - but this is what I have for now.*

-// # Statement of need // *I think I included this above - let me know if you think it's covered.*
+% # Statement of need % *I think I included this above - let me know if you think it's covered.*

 # Acknowledgements

-(Not sure what to put here)
+(Not sure what to put here - if anything is needed?)

 # References

-* Need to cite sources for energy levels
-* Any other references that need to be included?